 The surname Prager was first found in Monmouthshire (Welsh: Sir Fynwy), where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Prager family

-Another 169 words (12 lines of text) covering the years 1621 and 1713 are included under the topic Early Prager History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Prager research.
+Another 85 words (6 lines of text) covering the years 1621 and 1713 are included under the topic Early Prager History in all our PDF Extended History products and printed products wherever possible.

 Prager Spelling Variations